hirwajeaneric/hirwajeaneric/README.md

 <h1 align="center">Hi there 👋, I'm HIRWA Jean Eric</h1>
 <h3 align="center">A Software Developer and Engineer who likes to transform ideas into reality.</h3>

-- 🔭 I’m currently working as a **Freelance software developer using the M.E.R.N stack, and learning new stuff.**
+- 🔭 I’m a **Software developer specialized with using the M.E.R.N and P.E.R.N stacks.**

-- 🌱 In this year of 2023, I’m finishing my studies at the **Adventist University of Centra Africa in Information Technology, department of Software Engineering**

 - 👯I am open to opportunities to collaborate on **open source projects, internships, jobs, and/or entry-level positions.**